The vice president still hasn't shaken off #KamalaIsACop

 That little girl grew up to join Biden on the Democratic ticket.
 Harris had long been a VP frontrunner months before Biden made it official in August 2020.
 The pandemic was disproportionately impacting Black people, and the summer of 2020 was punctuated by protests against the extrajudicial killings of Black people, namely Breonna Taylor and George Floyd.
 Harris took to the streets to join those protests and was pictured masked and socially distanced at a rally in DC.
 But she also had been working for months behind the scenes to quell the concerns of some of her loudest critics.

-She introduced legislation in the Senate, first to boost funding for research on uterine fibroids, a condition that disproportionately impacts Black women.
+She introduced legislation in the Senate, first to boost funding for research on uterine fibroids, a condition that disproportionately affects Black women.
 Then she followed that up with a bill that would toughen laws against police chokeholds.
 She spoke out publicly against voter suppression.
 And she met privately with activists who had either publicly criticized her record as a prosecutor or withheld their support during the primary.

 By summer, she offered up her personal biography in service of the moment.
-There she was in June, standing alongside Nancy Pelosi and other prominent Democrats donning traditional African kente clothe sashes—criticized on Black Twitter as “woke theater”—to unveil policing legislation.
-Days earlier, she was at a protest against police brutality in Washington, DC, wearing a non-descript blue baseball cap, just a senator and former presidential candidate among the people.
+There she was in June, standing alongside Nancy Pelosi and other prominent Democrats donning traditional African kente cloth sashes—criticized on Black Twitter as “woke theater”—to unveil policing legislation.
+Days earlier, she was at a protest against police brutality in Washington, DC, wearing a nondescript blue baseball cap, just a senator and former presidential candidate among the people.
 “I was born a black child in America, the child of parents who were marching and shouting, just like all the folks who have been marching and shouting in the streets these last days,” Harris told a Post reporter at the protest.

 The real work was done far away from the cameras.
 If she wanted to remain a viable pick for VP, she had to quiet the loudest criticism of her record that had come from Black women organizers and activists who took issue with her record.
-Garza, the BLM cofounder, lives in Oakland and was a grassroots organizer in San Francisco during Harris’s time as district attorney there.
+Garza, the BLM co-founder, lives in Oakland and was a grassroots organizer in San Francisco during Harris’ time as district attorney there.
 “It was an important and good meeting,” Garza later told the Post about one such effort in which Harris expressed regret about some of her previous positions as district attorney.

 Harris’ run for president was her only unsuccessful political campaign.
 For the first time in her political life, playing it cautious didn’t make her a winner.
 It was undoubtedly a humbling lesson, and one driven home by the fact that her fiercest critics now will look just like her and share parts of her biography.
 These days, Harris’ remarks about racial justice are often tinged with personal anecdotes meant to convey the importance of having a Black woman in a position of leadership.
 But activists like Byrd, who have helped popularize the need for such leadership, don’t think that’s enough.